Colleges With Co-Op Programs: What You Need to Know

 2. You Get to Explore and Learn About Different Fields

-The second benefit of a co-op program is that they help students learn more about certain professions.
+The second benefit of a co-op program is that it helps students learn more about certain professions.
 Because you are doing the work yourself, it’s an excellent opportunity for you to explore different career paths.

 Many co-op programs also have a real job application process to prepare you for future job interviews.
 This includes a formal application process, interviews, and a final evaluation.

-With this said o-op work terms give you a good idea of what working in your field might look like.
-You’ll finish your program with a better understanding of some duties, responsibilities, and skills you need to excel in the workplace, which can be valuable for making and confirming decisions about your career.
+Having said this, o-op work terms give you a good idea of what working in your field might look like.
+You’ll finish your program with a better understanding of some of the duties, responsibilities, and skills you need to excel in the workplace, which can be valuable for making and confirming decisions about your career.

 3. You Get Quality Work Experience